You did it. You found some awesome influencers that match your brand and are recognized by thousands of followers that fit into your target audience.

 Your influencer marketing campaign isn’t over after you find, reach out to and start sending content and free products to influencers to share with their followers.
 You have to make sure your efforts and money are driving results.
 Here are some tips on how to do that.

 First, you set influencer marketing campaign goals.
-Then, you continually measure, monitor and analyze the key performance indicators behind each influencer’s efforts in regards to each goal.
+Then, you continually measure, monitor and analyze the key performance indicators behind each influencer’s efforts in regard to each goal.
 This allows you to get the return on investment you need from your efforts.

 Setting Clear Campaign Goals

 A lot of communication for 2017, and the coming years, is that there’s going to be a push toward clearer influencer marketing metrics.
 These clear metrics can only be measured when clear campaign goals are set.

 You need to look at how this campaign is going to mesh with your overall marketing and business goals, and then set clear goals to work toward that will help you meet these goals.

 Common goals businesses have in relation to influencer marketing include:

 ● Increasing your Instagram following by 50% in X months